4 min read

 - New York Governor Andrew Cuomo approved funding for the Career Pathway Training Partnerships Program to train the next generation of contractors in green building methods like high-efficiency ventilation.

-- Earlier this year, climate-tech startup BlocPower raised $63 million in Series A funding to provide green heating and cooling to aging buildings in U.S. urban cities.
+- Earlier this year, climate-tech startup BlocPower raised $63 million in Series A funding to provide green heating and cool to aging buildings in U.S. urban cities.

-- The World Resources Institute (WRI), backed by the UN and World Green Building Council (WGBC) launched the Zero Carbon Building Accelerator with the goal of eliminating carbon emissions from buildings by 2050.
+- The World Resources Institute (WRI), backed by the UN and World Green Building Council (WGBC), launched the Zero Carbon Building Accelerator to eliminate carbon emissions from buildings by 2050.
 The program will be piloted in cities in Colombia and Turkey.

-- Last month, smart rooms of the future were unveiled at China’s Building Science Conference and Green Intelligent Building Expo.
-The rooms are designed to collect solar energy and will share surplus electricity with city power grids, yielding both economic and environmental benefits.
+- Last month, smart rooms of the Future were unveiled at China’s Building Science Conference and Green Intelligent Building Expo.
+The rooms are designed to collect solar energy and share surplus electricity with city power grids, yielding economic and environmental benefits.

 The pandemic spurs an interest in “healthy buildings”

 The pandemic highlighted urban vulnerability to viral outbreaks.
-Urban city environments, especially large residential buildings, were specifically resistant to attempts to control the spread of COVID-19, drawing concerns from governments and residents about how to prevent the spread of infectious disease in the future.
+Urban city environments, substantial residential buildings were specifically resistant to attempts to control the spread of COVID-19, drawing concerns from governments and residents about how to prevent the spread of infectious disease in the Future.

 Now, attention is turning to how many green building features can also contribute to disease prevention and societal health.
-People spend 90% of their time indoors, and developers are seeing the growing importance in designing buildings that promote wellbeing.
+People spend 90% of their time indoors, and developers see the growing importance of designing buildings that promote wellbeing.
 Natural light, ventilation, air quality — these are considerations that will stick around well after the pandemic is in the past.